mekatronik-achmadi/md_tutorial/yugioh/Duel_Links.md

 - No any Egyptian-God monsters
 - No any non-support Trap cards
 - No any Pendulum related cards
+- No any Coin/Dice based effects
+- No any skill-card in Main deck
 - Can search or summon from deck
 - Preferably has backrow removal
 - Preferably has draw power support